What we do: Cooperative engagement.

 CoMinnesota started in late 2011 in response to a questions, “Why in the state of Minnesota, which has the most cooperatives of any state, isn’t there more cross-sector collaboration and promotion of the cooperatives?
 What can be done about that?”

 Since then a fluid network of cooperative volunteers has responded to this challenge by comingling cooperators at ongoing programming ranging from special events to regular brown bag topic lunches and happy hours.
 We have also maintained the skeletal infrastructure of a Steering Committee, a website and an email newsletter sent to a list of almost 700.

-In order to secure a sustainable future, the Steering Committee believed CoMinnesota needs a defined membership structure and base from which it can draw governance, financial, and volunteer support.
+In order to secure a sustainable future, CoMinnesota evolved in 2017 to a more formal membership structure from which it could better define its governance, and solicit financial, and volunteer support.

 - Establishing CoMinnesota as a membership organization, and working to grow membership;

 - Sharing information on upcoming co-op events and activities through our e-newsletter.